off77th/off77th/README.md

 - 👋 Hi, I’m Oleg.
-- 👀 I’m interested in studying and improving myself skills...
+- 👀 I’m interested in IT, DevOps and Platform engineering.
-- 📫 How to reach me
+- 📫 How to reach me.
-Email:14oleg1414@gmail.com
+Email: o.sedashev@gmail.com

 <!---
 off77th/off77th is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.